About the MSF Association

 Médecins Sans Frontières / Doctors Without Borders (MSF) is a vibrant movement made up of people from all corners of the world.

-MSF is a vibrant movement made up of people from all corners of the world who share a common purpose: to save the lives and alleviate the suffering of people in danger by delivering medical care where it is needed most.
+Each of them shares a common purpose: to save the lives and alleviate the suffering of people in danger by delivering medical care where it is needed most.

-To continue this success our staff – past and present – can shape the movement’s future by becoming a member of an MSF Association.
+To continue this success our staff – past and present – can shape the movement’s future by becoming a member of an MSF association.

-How do MSF Associations work?
+How do MSF associations work?

 Becoming a member means taking collective responsibility for MSF.
 And because the people making the decisions have worked with MSF, the organisation stays focused on medical care and our core principles: independence, impartiality and neutrality.